 Teaching, Learning and Working in Culturally Diverse Environments

-On successful completion of the subject students should:
+On successful completion of the subject students should be able to:

-- the nature and significance of culture, social identity/ies and group categorisation in multicultural environments, as well as a range of culture-related processes affecting communication and social interactions in culturally diverse environments
+- communicate conceptual understanding of the nature and significance of culture, social identity/ies and group categorisation in multicultural environments, as well as a range of culture-related processes affecting communication and social interactions in culturally diverse environments

-- critical issues related to cultural diversity in education, at work and the community at large.
+- critique critical issues related to cultural diversity in education, at work and the community at large

-- understand the underlying principles and claimed value of global citizenship, cosmopolitan learning and a shared sense of 'we’.
+- critically analyse the underlying principles and claimed value of global citizenship, cosmopolitan learning and a shared sense of 'we'

-- About social identity and the negotiation of multiple identities
+- About social identity, teacher identity and the negotiation of multiple identities

 - Impact of social categorisation processes on intercultural communication and interactions